Response Resources for Leaders

 - Avoid using examples from your own life and keep the focus on those currently suffering.

-- Look for cues in body language and ask if they would like to be left alone.
+- Look for cues in body language, and ask if they would like to be left alone, to talk to someone else, or to talk to a mental health professional or faith leader.

-For additional resources on communicating with populations in crisis visit the Crisis and Emergency Risk Communications (CERC) resources page.
-To learn more about the psychology of a crisis, read chapter 2 of the CERC Manual.
-For additional resources on communicating with grieving populations, see the CERC Pandemic Influenza Manual.
+For additional resources on communicating with populations in crises visit the Crisis and Emergency Risk Communications (CERC) resources page.

-- Give action items to empower survivors to take care of themselves and others.
+- Encourage survivors to take care of themselves and others.

 - Draw upon cultural and community values to bring people together.